It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 -

-About 70 mg of caffeine + L-theanine for 4 to 6 hours of focus without jitters.
+About 70 mg of caffeine + L-theanine for 4 to 6 hours of focused energy without jitters.

 Best time: around 9 a.m. -

 About 95 mg of caffeine per cup.
-Above 4 cups a day, anxiety and sleep problems can appear.
+Beyond 4 cups a day, anxiety and sleep issues may occur.

 Best time: morning and early afternoon. -